chesahkalu/My_Python/README.md

 [4-dictionary](./Data_structures/4-dictionary.py): file containing some codes on python dictionaries, with some functions created using dictionary data structures

-[5-pallindrom.py](./Data_structures/5-palindrome.py): This is a function that checks if a string is is thee same if read backwards(palindrome)
+[5-pallindrom.py](./Data_structures/5-palindrome.py): This is a function that checks if a string is the same if read backwards(palindrome)